BSc Chemical Physics

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-In Year 1, Chemistry teaching is based at the King's Buildings campus in the new Nucleus building.
+All teaching and labs are based at the King's Buildings campus with 1st year Chemistry labs taking place in the new Nucleus building.

-The King's Buildings campus is around 15 minutes from central Edinburgh via bus.
+The King's Buildings campus is around 15 minutes from central Edinburgh by bus.

 Take a virtual tour